arkatebi/OpenWorld-problem/README.md

 ##### Warning
 The UniProtKB/SwissProt files are huge in size.
-Running this program for the first time, without having those files already stored in the workspace, will automatically download the files and that will take a substantial amount of time.
+Running this program for the first time, without having those files already stored in the workspace, will automatically download the files which will take a substantial amount of time.

 #### Generate Graphs for the Gene Counts